scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

-template function can be applied to several types as long as an implicit structural typing is respected, which is very similar to Python's duck typing, except that it is checked at compile time, as illustrated by the following implementation of a generic dot product in Python and C++:
+template function can be applied to several types as long as an implicit structural typing is respected, which is very similar to Python's duck typing, except that it is checked at compile time, as illustrated by the following implementation of a generic dot product in Python:

 .. code-block:: python

     def dot(l0, l1):
         return sum(x*y for x,y in zip(l0,l1))

+and in C++:

 .. code-block:: c++